 Caronia continued in this role until the end of the war, at which time she assisted in the repatriation of Canadian troops.

 Caronia was finally returned to Cunard and re-entered commercial service on 12 September 1919.
 She was utilised on the London to Halifax service, and after an extensive refurbishment in 1920, was utilised on the Liverpool to New York and Boston service.

 In 1926 the passenger accommodation underwent a complete overhaul to accommodate 452 cabin class, 365 tourist class and 650 3rd class passengers.
 This configuration was done with cruising in mind, and to that end in the winter season Caronia undertook cruises between New York and Havana.

-By the end of 1931 the Caronia was no longer profitable to operate and with the onset of the depression she was laid up at Sheerness.
-In January 1932 the Caronia was sold to Hughes Bocklow & Co. for scrap.
-She was resold to a Japanese ship-breakers who renamed it Taiseiyo Maru for its voyage to Osaka, where it was scrapped in early 1933.
+By the end of 1931 the Caronia was showing her age, and no longer profitable.
+With the onset of the Great Depression, Caronia was laid up at Sheerness.
+In January 1932 the Caronia was sold for scrap, and prepared for a voyage to Hughes Bocklow & Co.
+However, she was resold to a Japanese ship-breakers who renamed the Caronia, Taiseiyo Maru, for her voyage to the breakers yard in Osaka.